dermatthes/FHtml/README.md

             ->input("@type=text @value=?", $someUnescapedValue);
 ```

-yeah: You type fewer code.
+yeah: Your PHP-code is shorter!
 And proper indention is done as well:

 ```html
 <div class="style1" style="display:block;width:100%">